 Before the New River Gorge Bridge was completed in 1977, the only way to the other side of the river was to drive down windy Fayette Station Road to the bottom of the Gorge and then back up again.
 This 100-year-old road is still in service today and we highly recommend driving it.
 Download the National Park Service’s Fayette Station Road Audio Tour for an extra special experience.

 This 45-minute trip offers breathtaking views of the forest from every elevation, and you can stop at several different trailheads along the way.
-Once you reach the bottom of the Gorge park and get out.
-You can put your toes in the river and watch rafters, kayakers and even standup paddleboarders come through Fayette Station rapids.
+Once you reach the bottom of the Gorge, park and get out.
+You can put your toes in the river and watch rafters, kayakers, and paddleboarders come through Fayette Station rapids.

 Swimming